 The review of ion conductivity is conducted in this section as it is very important in improving the performance of PEMFCs.
-The comparison between different Nafion membrane materials is presented.
-Alberti $et\ al.$ , [40] focused on Nafion-1100 annealed at 120 °C for 15 h and it was claimed that Nafion 1100 is enough to operate at RH $\leq$ 96% for the range of temperature 100-120°C. The Nafion 117 membranes were studied at a high-temperature range by using the matrix counter-pressure index and by using a factor to determine the density of the inner proton solution.
-The operating of PEMFCs at 100-120°C is highly desirable in both automotive and cogeneration applications [41-44].
-However, all the ionomer membranes are unable to operate at a temperature above 80-90 °C due to the rapid decreasing of performance of PEMFCs at a temperature above 90 °C [45, 46].
-One study to attempt to overcome the ionomer instability of the membrane was presented by Alberti $et\ al.$ , [40] and some researchers were focused on understanding the thermal instability of ionomers [46,47] and annealing and/or cross-linking techniques [48-50].
+The comparison between different Nafion membrane material is presented.
+[40] focused on Nafion-1100 annealed at 120 °C for 15 h and it was claimed that Nafion 1100 is enough to operate at RH $\leq$ 96% for the range of temperature 100-120°C. The Nafion 117 membranes were studied at high-temperature range by using the matrix counter-pressure index and by using a factor to determine the density of inner proton solution.
+The operating of PEMFCs at 100-120°C, it is highly desirable in both automotive and cogeneration applications [41-44].
+However, all the ionomer membranes are unable to operate at a temperature above 80-90 °C due to rapid decreasing of performance of PEMFCs at a temperature above 90 °C [45, 46].
+One study to attempt to overcome of the ionomer instability of membrane was presented by [40] and some researches were focused to understand the thermal instability of ionomers [46,47] and annealing and/or cross-linking techniques [48-50].
 The Nafion-117 membranes are treated for an hour each step as follows [40]:

-- boiling a 3% solution of hydrogen peroxide
+- boiling 3% solution of hydrogen peroxide

 - It was boiled with 0.5 M sulphuric acid

 - lastly, it was boiled in the distilled water

 The conductivity at the intermediate temperature above 90 °C was increased by 0.095 [S/CM] the conductivity at the low temperature of PEMFCs.
-However, at 100-120 °C, there is no attempt by Slade et al.,[51], although a synopsis of the Nafion membrane was conducted.
-Also, most tests were in situ, while in ex-situ tests the conductivity was significantly scattered.
-The Nafion 112 Mandarin gave better performance if compared with other commercial Nafion 117, 115, and 1135 as described in Figure 8.
+However, at 100-120 °C, there is no attempt by [51], although synopsis of Nafion membrane was conducted.
+Also, the most tested was in situ, while in exsitu tested of the conductivity was significantly scattered.
+The Nafion 112 mandarin gave better performance if it is compared with other commercial Nafion 117, 115, and 1135 as described in Figure 8.